yegor256/blog/_drafts/takes-architecture.md

 }
 {% endhighlight %}

-The request is divided into two parts, the head and the body.
-The head contains all lines that are going before the empty line that starts a body, according to HTTP specification in RFC ???.
-There are many useful decorators of `Request` in the framework.
-For example, `RqMethod` will help you to get the method name from the first line of the header:
+The request is divided into two parts: the head and the body.
+The head contains all lines that go before the empty line that starts a body, according to HTTP specification in RFC ???.
+There are many useful decorators for `Request` in the framework.
+For example, `RqMethod` will help you get the method name from the first line of the header:

 {% highlight java %}
 final String method = new RqMethod(request).method();
 {% endhighlight %}

-`RqHref` will help to extract the query part and parse it.
+`RqHref` will help extract the query part and parse it.
 For example, this is the request:

 {% highlight java %}